Light rail in Sydney: Under construction

+In February 2024, Stage 2 of the Parramatta Light Rail linking Parramatta to Sydney Olympic Park via Rydalmere, Melrose Park and Wentworth Point received planning approval after the New South Wales Government invested $200 million to expedite planning processes for the project in its 2023–24 state budget.

 Rolling stock

 All services on the Inner West Light Rail were previously operated by a single class of tram.
 A second class was introduced to operate services on the CBD and South East Light Rail.
 All vehicles to have operated on the system have been articulated, low floor and bi-directional.
 The system uses standard gauge track and 750 volt direct current electrification.